spencermwoo/Cracking/KeePass/README.md

 ![alt text](images/hash_test.png)

-Will our steps for the basic crack work with increased hashes?
+Will our steps work with increased hashes?

 ### Testing Hash
 We create a new database using password ```Saudi7settle+Strap``` and increase the iterations.